jakvbs/codex-mcp-rs/npm/README.md

 - **PROMPT** (required): Task instruction
 - **SESSION_ID** (optional): Resume a previously started Codex session (Codex `thread_id`).
-Use exactly the `SESSION_ID` value returned from an earlier `codex` tool call; leaving it empty starts a new session.
+Use exactly the `SESSION_ID` value returned from an earlier `codex` tool call.
+When starting a new session, omit this field entirely instead of passing an empty string.
 - **image** (optional, array): Image file paths to attach to the prompt.
 Paths may be absolute or relative to the current working directory.